bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/references.md

 Remote references are forbidden by default by security reasons, use `--allow-remote-refs` cli flag to allow it.

-## Spec resolver
+## File resolver

-The reference resolving process relies on the spec resolver that reads the contents of files mentioned in `$ref` values.
+The reference resolving process relies on the spec file resolver that reads the contents of files where `$ref` are pointed to.

 `go-asyncapi` has a built-in spec resolver.
-It just reads the local files by path or fetches remote files by URL using the standard Go's HTTP client.
+It just reads the local files by path from filesystem or fetches remote files by URL using the standard Go's HTTP client.

-If you need different behavior, you can use your own custom spec resolver.
+If you need different behavior, you can use your own custom file resolver.

-## Custom spec resolver
+## Custom file resolver

-Custom resolver is just an executable.
-For every specification file path to be resolved, the `go-asyncapi` runs this executable, feeds a path to STDIN and expects the resolved content on STDOUT.
+Custom resolver is just an executable you provide.
+For every specification file path to be resolved, the `go-asyncapi` runs this executable, feeds a file path to STDIN and expects the resolved content on STDOUT.
-The command should return 0 (within timeout) if the reference is resolved successfully.
+The command should return 0 on success.
+If the command returns a non-zero exit code, `go-asyncapi` will exit immediately as well.

+{{< hint warning >}}
+`go-asyncapi` waits for the command to be finished for 30 seconds timeout (which can be configured by the `--file-resolver-timeout` flag).
+If a resolver process is still running after this timeout has passed, `go-asyncapi` does the *graceful shutdown*:

+1. `go-asyncapi` sends **SIGTERM** signal to a process awaiting it to be finished
+2. After another 3 seconds `go-asyncapi` kills a process if it still doesn't respond
+{{< /hint >}}

 {{< details "Example" >}}
 {{< tabs "1" >}}